Client consent documents Internal use only

 These are the three documents every client reads and signs before their first session.
 Read each one carefully — clients will ask you about fees, cancellations, confidentiality, and their rights, and you need to know these documents cold.

 Expand each document to read it.
 Check it off when done.
-When all three are checked, return to the onboarding checklist.
+When all three are checked, go back to your onboarding checklist.

 progress